Spiritual Formation

 Hope 4 Home

 We are a Matthew 25 Movement congregation, seeking to protect and defend the vulnerable in the name of Jesus.
-One way we work at this pledge is by providing meals to Hope for Home, a local transitional housing center in Pomona.
+One way we work at this pledge is by providing meals to Hope 4 Home, a local transitional housing center in Pomona.
 All ages are invited to participate in meal preparations.
-For questions, email our kitchen ministries coordinator, Tron Passmore at kitchen@lavernecob.org
+For questions, email our kitchen ministries coordinator, Tron Passmore, at kitchen@lavernecob.org

 Location: Church Kitchen